The following are the rules that apply to all Leagues run by Munster Squash

 Return of results

-Entry fee is €100 per team to be made payable to Munster Squash before commencement of the league.
+The entry fee is €100 per team to be made payable via the Munster Squash SportyHQ Leagues Links, which will be provided by the League secretary.

-Players are advised that offensive, disruptive or intimidating behaviour in squash is not acceptable and is deleterious to the game.
-Included in this category are: audible or visible obscenities; verbal or physical abuse; dissent; abuse of racket, court or ball; unnecessary physical contact; excessive racket swing; unfair warm-up; time-wasting; late back on court; deliberate dangerous play or action; and coaching other than between games.
+Players are advised that offensive, disruptive or intimidating behavior in squash is not acceptable and is deleterious to the game.
+Included in this category are audible or visible obscenities; any threatening behavior; deliberate dangerous play or action; verbal or physical abuse; dissent; abuse of racket, court, or ball; unnecessary physical contact; excessive racket swing; unfair warm-up; time-wasting; being late back on the court between games; arguing with the referee; receiving coaching other than when between games.

 Misconduct will be dealt with under the Code of Conduct described in the Constitution of Munster Squash.